Home Benzene Lawsuits

 What is your occupation?

-Individuals who work in a refinery or occupation with exposure to benzene, oil products and other solvents may be eligible to file a benzene lawsuit.
+Individuals who work in a refinery or other occupations with exposure to benzenemay be eligible to file a benzene lawsuit.
 Oil rig workers, painters and people who work with pesticides are among the people most at risk of long-term benzene exposure.

 How long have you been working around benzene?

-People filing lawsuits have generally been working around benzene for at least a year.
+People filing lawsuits have been working around benzene for at least a year.

 What type of cancer have you been diagnosed with?

-If you’ve been diagnosed with leukemia, specifically with acute myeloid leukemia, your attorney may be able to establish that your cancer was caused by exposure to benzene.
+If you’ve been diagnosed with leukemia, specifically acute myeloid leukemia, your attorney may establish that benzene exposure caused your cancer.

 Do you have a copy of your medical records?